|By Laurent Duplat, AI & SME Consultant

 Deploying industrial AI requires a minimum infrastructure:

-• Sensors: Industrial IoT sensors (Siemens, Schneider, Bosch Rexroth) or independent sensors (cost CHF 50 to CHF 500/machine).
+• Sensors: Industrial IoT sensors (Siemens, Schneider, Bosch Rexroth) or independent sensors (cost custom project scope to custom project scope/machine).

 • Edge computing: Local device (industrial Raspberry Pi, Siemens SIMATIC) that pre-processes data before sending it to the cloud.